 The four most common types are J, K, T and E. There are high temperature thermocouples R and S. Each type has a different sensitivity (gain), linearity, temperature range and environment, although the maximum temperature varies with the diameter of the wire used in the thermocouple.
 Thermocouple type defines the temperature range, the maximum range is also limited by the diameter of the thermocouple wire.

 Understanding on how to identify the insulated thermocouple wires?

 Thermocouple wire insulation identified by color codes.
 As stated in guidelines, that the negative lead in insulated thermocouple wire is red.
 The positive lead has the color of the thermocouple as well as the overall color of insulated extension grade wire.
 The outer jacket of thermocouple grade wire is typically brown.
 Usually color coded tracer thread in the white material for high temperature wire.
 Please click to see the "Thermocouple Wire Insulation Identification" table for information on usable temperature ranges for the insulation.
 You may also find other tables at this link are also available for information on the metals used in the thermocouple wire, insulation color codes, and more.

-What is the difference between Standard and Special Limits of Error (SLE) wire?
+Understand about the difference between Standard and Special Limits of Error (SLE) wire.

-What is the difference between Thermocouple grade and Extension grade wire?
+Difference between Thermocouple grade and Extension grade wire

-What is the maximum length of thermocouple wire?
+What should be the maximum length of thermocouple wire?